-When a large group of laypeople is asked to estimate something - and when the answers are formulated independently - the median of their answers is found to be very close to the correct answer.
+When a large group of laypeople is asked to estimate something - and when the answers are formulated independently - the median of their answers usually comes quite close to the correct answer.

 What is the ‘extended mind thesis’?

-Our minds (or our thought processes) extend beyond the confines of our brain.
+Our minds (or our thought processes) extend beyond the confines of our brains.

 Which three external levers do we use in our thinking?